 Line etching was Rembrandt's preferred form of printing, and the vibrancy of his gestural line work remains unsurpassed.
 Many of the 17th century etching grounds are toxic, but new grounds finally allow for the medium to be mastered without exposing the artist or student to the health risks of old.

-Acrylic Hard Ground Solutions
+Innovative Hard Ground Solutions

 some of the most practicable solutions are still put forward by private